tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   - you can debug JS remotely - select `Debug JS Remotely` in Developer Menu to open React Native Debugger

-- when running application in release mode
+- in release mode:
-  (same as installing APK or TestFlight build):

   - `__DEV__` variable is set to false
   - Developer Menu is not available
   - hot reloading and live reload don't work
   - you cannot debug JS remotely

-all in all these combinations of environment and build configuration are possible in both iOS and Android:
+all possible combinations of environment and build configuration are:

 - development + debug
 - production + debug
 - production + release

 the value of `__DEV__` variable is determined by current build configuration (debug or release) - not by current environment.

 iOS
 ---